-Aged 75.
+Aged 76.
 A MBA graduate from The University of Toronto and was awarded an Honorary Doctor of Business Administration by the Hong Kong Polytechnic University and an Honorary Doctor of Laws by the University of Toronto.
-A chairman of OCBC Wing Hang Bank Limited and a non-executive director of Miramar Hotel and Investment Company, Limited.
-A honorary member of the Court and Adjunct Professor with the Faculty's School of Accounting and Finance of the Hong Kong Polytechnic University, Vice President of the Hong Kong Institute of Bankers and a member of Board of Governors of The Hang Seng University of Hong Kong.
+A non-executive director of Miramar Hotel and Investment Company, Limited.
+A honorary member of the Court and Adjunct Professor with the Faculty's School of Accounting and Finance of the Hong Kong Polytechnic University and a member of the Board of Governors of The Hang Seng University of Hong Kong.
 Appointed as a non-executive director of the Company on 4 May 2016 and re-designated as an executive director of the Company on 25 November 2016.